dinuScripnic/UDP_Messager/documentation.md

 ## Libraries used
 * Socket - standard python library
 * struct - standard python library fro structuring and encoding the header
+* sys - standard python library for reading the arguments from the terminal
+* enum - standard python library for creating enums(set of named values)
+* dataclasses - standard python library for creating dataclasses